 While many of us hope to find a fitness routine we'll love enough to look forward to more than, say, a night in front of the TV, the reality is that even the most active people dread lacing up their sneakers now and then.
 You won't physically see results for about two weeks from the start of a new fitness program, but post-workout, your endorphins will soar and you'll feel on top of the world.
 Keeping your internal motivation surging involves some self-pep talks, long nights pondering nonfat or fat-free yogurt and declining your favorite indulgences.
 Now is not the time to give up.
 Keep fighting to complete each workout, and stay aggressive with healthy eating — you are worth it, and you will accomplish your fitness goals.
 Here are 10 strategies to infuse you with motivation once again.

-Gixo App helps you to stay on track.
+Another option on the exercise front is the Gixo App, which provides a live coach to perfect your exercise form and cheer you on throughout your sweat session.
 Your coach ensures not only that you have a fun and intense workout, but also that you stay accountable.
 Miss a workout?
-Your Gixo coach will send you a nonautomated text ensuring you’ll be in the next class.
+Your Gixo coach will send you a non-automated text ensuring you'll be in the next class.
 Need a reminder that your workout is coming up?
 Your coach will text you 15 minutes before class starts, reminding you to grab your sneakers and get ready to work.
 The app does not require weights or a gym — only your phone and a pair of headphones.

 When you have a daunting task ahead, such as a doctor's appointment or a networking event, it always helps to bring a friend.
 The same holds true for a fitness class or lifting session: Your best friend, sibling or partner has your best interests in mind and will likely hold you to your commitments.
 Whether it's daily or just a few times a week, you're less likely to skip a workout if you have a designated time to meet your friend there.